nicnosis/iu-courses/sp20/g360/gxd-syllabus.md

  * Learn principles of usability
  * Learn best practices for interface design
  * Build, test and refine game interfaces
+ * Create interactive prototypes in Figma
  * Design and create interface elements such as buttons, sliders, icons and splash screens
  * Assemble elements into interfaces such as menus, navigation, and inventory systems
  * Learn visual design principles such as color schemes, typography and fonts, and how to size and position elements
  * Learn how to create pleasant interactions through intuitive menus and hotkeys
- * Integrate UI assets into game engines
+ * Integrate UI assets into Unity

 ## Work
 ### Use of Class Time
 This class is project-driven, and demands consistent effort inside and outside of the classroom.
 Classes are intended to be variable and may feature lectures, tutorials, in-class exercises, discussions and lab time.
 An effort is made to create a more interactive and less passive experience for students.

-### Projects (65 pts.)
+### Projects (60 pts.)
-This class features __four__ large-scale design projects.
+This class features __three__ large-scale design projects.

-Projects 1 and 2 will be used to gain mastery of Illustrator and Figma, while Projects 3 and 4 are chosen by the student.
+Projects 1 and 2 will be used to gain mastery of Illustrator and Figma, while Projects 3 is chosen by the student (most students will create a Unity build).

 Common choices for student projects are: